• Skip to main content

 squahs risotto ingredients flatlay shot over marble background

-Butternut Squash - you can also use roasted winter squash or regular pumpkin of choice.
+• Butternut Squash - you can also use roasted winter squash or regular pumpkin of choice.
+If you have leftover squash use it to make this vegan casserole, stew, gratin or this holiday side dish with cranberries.

-Warm Chicken or vegetable stock - adds texture and rich flavor.
+• Warm Chicken or vegetable stock - adds texture and rich flavor.
+You can use store-bought or make your own vegetable broth.

-Just a quick note that this is my way of making risotto, maybe not the authentic Italian Risotto type because I love my risotto fulfilling, creamy and thick with a bit (but not too much) of liquid inside.
+Just a quick note that this is my way of making risotto!
+This may not be the authentic Italian Risotto served in the restaurant, but it is fulfilling, perfectly creamy, and rich flavored.

 close up shot of risotto on a spoon